Skip to Content

 S

-Sharky’s – Sharky’s prides itself on offering healthy and organic food choices for the whole family.
-While they don’t offer free meals for kids, it’s hard to get anything organic in this city for less than $10, and all of their kids’ meals are under $7.50.
+Sharky’s — Sharky’s prides itself on offering healthy and organic food choices for the whole family.
+While they don’t offer free meals for kids, it’s hard to get anything organic in this city for less than $10, and all of their kids’ meals are under $9.00.
 Enjoy a protein with non-GMO brown rice and organic black beans, among other choices.
+And sign up for rewards to enjoy discounts on your favorites.

 T